 Max Audio Jitter (ms)

-The highest value of audio jitter for the duration of the call, in milliseconds.
+The maximum value of audio jitter during the call, in milliseconds.

 Average Audio Jitter (ms)

-The average value of audio jitter for the duration of the call, in milliseconds.
+The average value of audio jitter during the call, in milliseconds.

 Audio Packet Loss (%)

-The highest value of audio packet loss for the duration of the call, in percentage.
+The maximum value of audio packet loss during the call, in percentage.

 Audio Latency (ms)

-The highest value of audio latency for the duration of the call, in milliseconds.
+The maximum value of audio latency during the call, in milliseconds.

 Audio Only